 The trail to Sea Cliff Bridge Lookout

 This lower lookout offers a great vantage point, and is actually the only lookout I knew of before finding this proper trail, but the upper lookout still takes the cake.
 Not only is the site just slightly higher, but the ground is a lot more level, allowing you to get out from the trees and take a better photo.
-If you do take photos at this lower lookout, just be sure to watch your footing— it’s incredibly steep and the loose dirt is just waiting to shoot out from underneath you.
+If you do take photos at this lower lookout, be SUPER CAREFUL and watch your footing— it’s incredibly steep and the loose dirt is just waiting to shoot out from underneath you.

 UPDATE: I would just like to reiterate once more that the ground here is incredibly unstable and you should exercise extreme caution when walking out to the lower lookout.
-If you’re unsure, just skip it and head straight to the upper lookout, which is grassy and considerably safer to stand on.
+If you’re unsure, just skip it and head straight to the upper lookout, which is a bit safer.
+In both instances, though, BE SAFE.

 The Secret Sea Cliff Bridge Lookout